KSEE: KSEE: SJCC and Meredith ownership

 Four and a half years of legal wrangling unexpectedly ended in May 1979, when McClatchy announced it would sell KMJ-TV to SJCC for $13.5 million to avoid a continued legal burden and as many as five or six more years of hearings and appeals.
 The KMJ radio stations would remain under McClatchy ownership.
 The company then decided to put KOVR, its only other television station, up for sale; citing "increasingly strong government opposition" to cross-ownership, president C. K. McClatchy II noted that he felt it was in the community interest to ensure an "orderly transition" of ownership at that station.

 However, an unexpected obstacle formed in November when six different social activist groups filed petitions to deny the transfer, largely because they felt that the station's new owners would not have an adequate editorial policy.
 National Land for People, the Women's International League for Peace and Freedom, the Mexican-American Political Association, the United Professors of California, the Fresno Democratic Coalition, and El Concilio de Fresno objected to the presence of several large landowners in SJCC's ownership consortium; several of the groups, notably National Land for People, were already contesting these landowners in the Westlands Water District for their use of water.
 Despite a story in The Wall Street Journal that suggested The Bee shelved a story about SJCC principal Frank Garabedian that would have linked him to a bribery scheme in order to protect the transaction, the FCC granted approval to the transaction on November 18, 1980.

-SJCC took control of KMJ-TV on January 28, 1981, and changed the call sign to KSEE on February 27.
+SJCC took control of KMJ-TV on January 28, 1981.
+One month later, the station changed its call sign to KSEE on February 27.
 As it turned out, the time it spent obtaining the station—more than six years—dwarfed the time it actually owned it.
 The investments made by the SJCC principals were rewarded with financial reverses, partly because NBC was the third-rated television network at the time of the acquisition, as well as increased capital requirements.
 As a result, when three station groups made unsolicited overtures to purchase KSEE in January 1982, San Joaquin Communications listened and entered into negotiations with the Meredith Corporation to sell channel 24.
 The deal was announced and filed with the FCC that August for $17.6 million.

 The Meredith transaction also faced objections before the FCC, from a Black group over minority hiring practices and the same Mexican American group for similar reasons, but the groups negotiated a settlement agreement with Meredith in April 1983, withdrawing their opposition.
 Meredith took over operations the next month, promising improvements in programming and news.
 It also began a two-year search for a site to relocate and build new studios; in 1985, KSEE announced it would construct a facility near the Fresno Air Terminal.
 These studios opened in 1987, and Fresno's public television station, KMTF (now KVPT), moved into the former KSEE plant.